 Know when not to come to work

-The following workers must not go to work:
+The following workers must not go to the workplace if:

-- Workers who are ill, whether or not the illness has been confirmed as COVID-19.
+- Workers are ill, whether or not the illness has been confirmed as COVID-19.

-- Workers who have been in contact with a suspected, probable or confirmed case of COVID-19.
+- Workers have been in contact with a suspected, probable or confirmed case of COVID-19.

-- Workers who share a residence with a person that has been exposed to COVID-19.
+- Workers share a residence with a person that has been exposed to COVID-19.

 Workers who have been exposed to anyone confirmed to have COVID-19, or to anyone with possible symptoms of COVID-19, should call the Saskatchewan Health Line at 811 to determine any necessary next steps.

 If entering the workplace, workers should: